hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### GetRoles

-Gets a list of all roles a Hedera account has for a stable coin.
+Gets a list of all roles a Hedera account has for a stablecoin.

 **Spec:**

 ```Typescript
 	Role.getRoles(request: GetRolesRequest): Promise<string[]>;
 ```